 So how do you find a good home, apartment or condo renovation contractor in NYC for your home improvement?
 When done right, renovating your home offers both tangible and intangible rewards.
 It can also be a costly, time-consuming, and stressful, made more so by the fact that you’ll rely largely on contributors like contractors, designers, and architects.

 When mishandled, the whole process can be unnerving.
 In fact, in a KPMG survey, 69 percent of homeowners named poor contractor performance as the biggest contributor to their failed projects.

 If you’re working with a skilled, experienced, and honest team, your long-anticipated home renovation doesn’t have to be a roller-coaster ride.
 When determining the qualities of a good contractor and their qualifications, verify credentials (licenses, references, and reviews), but don’t discount your instincts about that contractor’s people skills.
 After all, home renovation is a people business, and surrounding yourself with the most qualified people possible is a good way to ensure success.

 Home renovations can take anywhere from weeks to months.
 If you remain in your home, you’ll practically be living with your contractor, so having strong rapport with whomever you partner with will help alleviate stress.

 Another KPMG data point states that 82 percent of clients want to collaborate more with their contractors.
 If you have trouble communicating the first time you meet, then it likely won’t get easier as the project continues.

 Beyond strong communication, be confident that your contractor can deal with setbacks.
 For example, you might have to fix old “handyman specials,” fortify old framework, remove asbestos, and rework any electric or plumbing infrastructure.
-A good contractor explains these factors to you, then researches your property’s history, asks you questions, and provides answers to let you know what to expect.
+A good contractor explains these factors, researches the property’s history, asks questions, and provides answers to set expectations.